AriFordsham/GHCWiki/commentary/compiler/generic-deriving.md

 - Remove all of the old deriving mechanism stuff

-- Properly deal with fixity and isTuple information for constructors
+- Properly deal with isTuple information for constructors

 - Generate `Representable1` instances

 - What about base types like `[]`, `Maybe`, etc.?

-- Generic instances

-  - Add `deriving` as a keyword.
-This replaces the `DERIVABLE` pragma from the UHC implementation, and is attached to a default method on a class declaration.
-  - Change the `Class` definition to allow for generic defaults (in addition to standard defaults).
-  - Generate default instances for representable types which derive generic classes.

 ## Testing